Who died and put you in charge of this family, anyway? Charlie:

 - Lyddie in Saving Sarah Cain.
 Interestingly there is a special quirk.
 Sarah is the official guardian of an Amish family despite being an "Englisher" (non Amish).
 However Lyddie is jealous of her, quite justifiably because she is obviously a supremely competent mother whereas Sarah is selfish (which is of course why she needed to be saved) and unfamiliar with Amish ways.

-- Mario in The Movie of Super Mario Bros.
+- Mario in Super Mario Bros.

 - In Finding Neverland, George, the eldest of the Llewelyn Davies boys, starts taking more responsibility for his brothers as the story goes on, causing James Barrie to comment on him becoming an adult.
 Fortunately for him, his mother is still alive, albeit ill, and James is also looking after him and his brothers.